 How to Make Turmeric Tea with Ginger

 Mixing up this recipe for turmeric tea is incredibly easy.
-You will just need to heat the main ingredients up in a saucepan together, then add the lemon and honey after it boils and simmers for a bit.
+You will just need to heat the main ingredients in a saucepan together, then add the lemon and honey after it boils and simmers for a bit.
 Drink it while it's hot!

 It does need to simmer for fifteen minutes or so for best results, so make sure you plan ahead if this is for your bedtime calm downtime.